Optimal Data-Based Binning for Histograms: The Piecewise-Constant Density Model

 \section{The Piecewise-Constant Density Model}

+We are given a dataset consisting of $N$ data values that were sampled from an unknown probability density function.
+The sampled data values are assumed to be known precisely so that there is no additional measurement uncertainty associated with each datum.
 We begin by considering the histogram as a piecewise-constant model of the probability density function from which $N$ data points were sampled.
-This model has $M$ bins with each bin having width $v_k$, where $k$ is used to index the bins.
-We further assume that the bins have equal width $v = v_k$ for all $k$, and together they encompass an entire width $V = Mv$.\footnote{For a one-dimensional histogram, $v_k$ is the width of the $k^{th}$ bin.
-In the case of a multi-dimensional histogram, this will be a multi-dimensional volume.} Each bin has a ``height'' $h_k$, which is the constant probability density over the region of the bin.
-Integrating this constant probability density $h_k$ over the width of the bin $v_k$ leads to a total probability mass of $\pi_k = h_k v_k$ for the bin.
-This leads to the following piecewise-constant model $h(x)$ of the unknown probability density function $f(x)$
+This model has $M$ bins with each bin having equal width $v = v_k$, where $k$ is used to index the bins.
+Together they encompass an entire range of data values $V = Mv$.
+Note that for a one-dimensional histogram, $v_k$ is the width of the $k^{th}$ bin.
+In the case of a multi-dimensional histogram, this will be a multi-dimensional volume.
+Each bin has a ``height'' $h_k$, which is the constant probability density over the region of the bin.
+Integrating this constant probability density $h_k$ over the width of the bin $v_k$ leads to a probability mass of $\pi_k = h_k v_k$ for the bin.
+This results in the following piecewise-constant model $h(x)$ of the unknown probability density function $f(x)$

 where $h_k$ is the probability density of the $k^{th}$ bin with edges defined by $x_{k-1}$ and $x_k$, and $\Pi(x_{k-1}, x, x_k)$ is the boxcar function where